OWASP/www-event-2022-Global-AppSec-SanFrancisco/pages/exhibitor-details.md

 + Exhibitor Floor Plan: Selection of expo space is chosen according to sponsorship level and then by date payment was received in full.
 Floor plan diagram coming this week.

 **Conference Schedule**
-Details on the event schedule can be found here: Available later this week
+Details on the event schedule can be found [here](https://owasp2022globalappsecsf.sched.com/)

 **Shipping Materials**
 For booth materials, A/V, furniture and shipping & receiving to and after the show, you will work directly with [Freeman](/assets/files/ExhibitorFreemanDocumentFinal.pdf).